-The Ethernet LED gives the general status of the Ethernet connection to the modem.
+The Ethernet LED indicates the status of the Ethernet connection to the modem.

 LED Color Code Description Red Connection is not OK.
-Yellow Only appears if DHCP is enabled.
-Connection is OK, but no DHCP address is given.
-Green A DHCP address is given (if DHCP is enabled) and the connection is OK.
+Yellow Connection is OK, but no IP address is handed out.
+This only appears when DHCP is enabled.
+Green Connection is OK.
+When DHCP is enabled, an IP address is handed out.